 The Virtual Labs Project was started by the Ministry of Human Resource and Development (MHRD) as a project to create interactive online materials that would help students understand difficult concepts in a variety of subjects.
 As part of this effort, a virtual laboratory for fundamental electronics has been established.
 Simulating basic electronics lab experiments and gaining real-world experience are the objectives of this lab.
 The platform places equal emphasis on learning components and experimentation.
 Teachers' Virtual Labs Virtual labs have the power to completely change how classes are taught in the modern era.
 For example, teachers can use it to give students real-world examples in the classroom when teaching them complex concepts.
 Many difficult concepts are already included in the course curriculum that is being offered.
 It can also enhance existing labs by giving students homework to complete before or after the lab.
 If the instructor actively supports inclusive learning, all students can gain from it. virtual labs for students.
 Due to the system's ability to replicate all lab elements, tools, and conduct, students will be able to experience what it's like to be in an actual lab.
 Extensive 2D animations are used to give students a realistic appearance and feel.
 The instruments and components are accurately modelled to provide a realistic response.
 There are also interactive animations available in many places to help students learn.

 Objective 02: To understand the awareness of students regarding initiatives of Government of India for promotion of online learning.

+Table 1.
+Percentage of Students possessing awareness regarding initiatives of Government of India for promotion of online learning